Visit his author and profile pages on:

 Served in South African Air Force in photographic reconnaisance and interpretation units.

-Allied to his photographic career which has seen him travel to or work in the USA, UK, Germany, Belgium, Italy, France, Denmark, Hong Kong, Australia, South America and various African states, Mark has been involved in freelance or full-time journalism and writing since the early 1980s.
+Allied to my photographic career which has seen me travel to or work in the USA, UK, Germany, Belgium, Italy, France, Denmark, Hong Kong, Australia, South America and various African states, I have also been involved in freelance or full-time journalism and writing since the early 1980s.

 PHOTOGRAPHIC IMPORT DUTY REDUCTIONS.
-During the mid 1990s Mark served as secretary for the South African Photographic and Imaging Trade Association (SAPITA).
-During his tenure he conducted research into the punitive import duties to which the South African photographic trade was subject.
-He was instrumental in collating data and motivating to government for the reduction of import duties (then in excess of 45%).
+During the mid 1990s I served as secretary for the South African Photographic and Imaging Trade Association (SAPITA).
+During my tenure I undertook research into the punitive import duties to which the South African photographic trade was subject.
+I was able to to meet with various government officials to present the collated data and motivate to government for the reduction of import duties (then in excess of 45%).

-After joining forces with the Japanese Camera Industry Association, a delegation from Japan and SAPITA held a meeting with finance cluster ministers.
+After joining forces with the Japanese Camera Industry Association, a delegation from Japan and SAPITA held a meeting with finance cluster ministers (notwithstanding nay-sayers and a bet against the likelihood of such an event involving a pricey bottle of whiskey that is yet to be collected!).
 All this hard work paid-off with the gradual reduction of photographic import duties in South Africa to levels comparable with European Union states.
 These steps undoubtedly saved the local photo industry from implosion and laid the foundation for its survival into the 2000s.
-For this work Mark was nominated for an honorary lifetime fellowship award by SAPITA.
+For this work I was nominated for an honorary lifetime fellowship award by SAPITA.

 TEACHING OF PHOTOGRAPHY.
-Mark has been the chair and head lecturer of the KZN Photo Academy since 2008.
-He is also passionate about gifted education and was involved at South Africa's only full spectrum school for gifted children during its founding years.
-He obtained a qualification from UNISA in the field of gifted child education in 2009.
+I have been the chair and head lecturer of the KZN Photo Academy since 2008.
+I am also passionate about gifted education and was involved at South Africa's only full spectrum school for gifted children during its founding years.
+I obtained a qualification from UNISA in the field of gifted child education in 2009.

 CORPORATE EXPERIENCE.
-Mark spent some years in the corporate world rising to National Sales and Marketing Director for the Konica Photo Express, Polaroid, Durst Digital Imaging, Imacon and Mitsubishi Electronic ID systems distributors in Southern Africa.
-Corporate politics and the associated duplicity led to him leaving corporate life in 2003 since when he has devoted his time to photography, investigative journalism, writing and training of new photographers.
-Mark resides on the East Coast of South Africa in the province of KwaZulu/Natal.
+I spent some years in the corporate world rising to National Sales and Marketing Director for the Konica Photo Express, Polaroid, Durst Digital Imaging, Imacon and Mitsubishi Electronic ID systems distributors in Southern Africa.
+Corporate politics and the associated duplicity led me to leave corporate life in 2003 since when I have devoted my time to photography, film making/videography, investigative journalism, writing on aviation safety and training of new photographers.
+I am lucky enough to reside on the East Coast of South Africa in the province of KwaZulu/Natal.